Chubek/PoxHash/RUNNERS.md

 This repository contains 7 files named `poxh.sh`.
 6 of them are inside implementation directories and the one that ties them together is in the top level folder.

 The job of `poxh.sh` at the root folder is to accept a language name, alias or code as an argument and execute the corresponding `poxh.sh` file inside the implementation directories.
-The Shell scripts inside these directories, in turn either compile the application.
-They compile the application every time, keep that in mind --- the time it takes to run the commnand is not an indicator of the performance of the implementation.
-As for interpreted languages, the script just runs that file.
+The Shell scripts inside these directories.
+For JS and Python, the shell will just invoke the interpret.
+For for the static languages, the shell will first check if a compiled binary exists in `/tmp` folder inside a predestined path reserved for each language.
+If not, it will compile, and then execute the PoxHash Runner binary object file.
+You can also enforce recompilation, as we'll see.

 The argument syntax for the main `poxh.sh` at the top level directory is:

 ```
-./poxh.sh <language name, alias or code> [silent?] <runner flags> [arguments passed to runner]
+./poxh.sh <language name, alias or code> [-s silent?] [-c compile?] <runner flags> [arguments passed to runner]
 ```

 **Note**: if you run `./poxh.sh -h` it will print help.